aspose-email/Aspose.Email-for-.NET/README.md

 Directory | Description
 --------- | -----------
-[Demos](Demos)  | Source code for the live demos hosted at https://products.aspose.app/email/family.
-[Examples](Examples)  | A collection of .NET examples that help you learn the product features.
+[Examples](Examples)  | A collection of runnable .NET examples that help you learn the product features.
-[Plugins](Plugins)  | Visual Studio Plugins related to Aspose.Email for .NET.
+[Sample Apps](Sample%20Apps)  | Simple apps that demonstrate the capabilities of Aspose.Email for .NET.

 ## Email Creation, Conversion & Transactional API